skutoroff/Infinitive-Carrier-HVAC-Enhanced/README.md

 #### Software

-Using go version 1.20.2 linux/arm.
-Had to fix some import statements in the source code and learn how to setup a Go environment (never saw or used Go before).
+Started with go version 1.20.2 linux/arm, now using 1.21.5.
 The planned enhancements required periodic time based execution.
 Found [cron v3](https://github.com/robfig/cron) which provides a cron-like time specification.
 It is used to collect temperature and fan readings at 4 minute intervals.
 Another cron timer saves daily data to files and then prepares a basic daily chart using [Go E-charts](https://github.com/go-echarts/go-echarts).
 First pass at charting was pretty simple.
 Lots is left to learn about the e-chart project.
 Another timer purges daily data and chart files older than 28 days.
 Another timer clears the log files 2x per month.
 The error log file grew fast with the TTL interface; with the USB interface it contains only added error and progress messages.
 Still, log file purges are deemed useful.

 As for the time axis in the charts, have not yet figured out how to set up text format time in the scale.
 So, the daily data include a date.dayFraction representation of time for the time scale.
 Just wanted to see a chart more than I wanted to learn e-charts at the time.
 May later adapt to a more Julian date style.
 Below is an early version of the chart.
 The one restart was a software update.